vinicius-17/Clothing-Identification-Using-Deep-Learning/README.md

 # Clothing-Identification-Using-Deep-Learning
-Clothing Identification Using Deep Learning
+Clothing Identification Using Deep Learning.

 Fashion MNIST is a standard dataset used in Deep Learning and Computer Vision, containing 70,000 images from 10 different classes.